skirtapaieo/machinelearning-101/README.md

 - sample standard deviation,
 - and 95% confidence interval for the mean.

-Note that:
+A sample output:

+´´´
+{
+  "mean": 4.0,
+  "median": 4.0,
+  "mode": 4.0,
+  "sample_variance": 4.0,
+  "sample_standard deviation": 2.0,
+  "mean_confidence interval": [2.6141, 5.3859],
+}
+´´´

+In addition:
-- You can assume that the given list contains a large-enough number of samples from a population to use a z-score of  1.96.
+- Assume that the given list contains a large-enough number of samples from a population to use a z-score of  1.96.
-- If there's more than one mode, your function can return any of them.
+- If there's more than one mode, the function can return any of them.
-- You shouldn't use any libraries.
+- No use of libraries.
 - Your output values will automatically be rounded to the fourth decimal.